tian1327/SWAT/retrieval/RETRIEVAL.md

 ```

-**As an alternative**, I used the synonyms in the metric files from [REAL](https://github.com/shubhamprshr27/NeglectedTailsVLM/tree/main/analysis/laion), and renamed for each dataset, e.g. `dtd_metrics-LAION400M.json`.
-Note that I have done this step for you using the commands below, and you can find the formatted metric files in the `SWAT/data/{dataset}/` folder.
+**As an alternative**, one can use the synonyms in the metric files from [REAL](https://github.com/shubhamprshr27/NeglectedTailsVLM/tree/main/analysis/laion), and renamed for each dataset, e.g. `dtd_metrics-LAION400M.json`.
+Note that this step is done using the commands below, and one can find the formatted metric files in the `SWAT/data/{dataset}/` folder.

 ```bash
 # download the metric files into data/xxx folder for each dataset xxx